MichalPodeszwa/raspi-scripts/matrix/README.md

 * `listeners.bluetooth` starts Bluetooth listener module, which sends data to one of the drawers
 * `listeners.web` starts json web server on 0.0.0.0:800, which sends data to one of the drawers
 * `listeners.console` starts a console view waiting for you to send commands, sending it to one of the drawers
+* `listeners.cli` starts a CLI which you can use to send commands.
+Help is available there

 You can enable all listeners at once.